Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Experimental Study

 \subsection{Running Environment}

-All experiments were run on a Huawei Nova 5 Pro device under Android 10.
-The device had a Kirin 980 processor and 8GB of RAM.
-The test scripts were developed in Java on a MacBook Pro with an M1 chip and 16GB RAM.
+All experiments were run on emulators under Android 10.
+The emulator requires 4GB of RAM.
+The test scripts were developed in Python on a MacBook Pro laptop with an M4 Pro chip and 48GB of RAM.